 History of the blazer

-The origin of the blazer is a subject of fierce sartorial debate.
+The history of the blazer is a subject of fierce sartorial debate.
 Some claim the garments were first worn by the crew of the Royal Navy ship HMS Blazer in 1837.
 Sailors at the time often wore jackets inspired by the ships they served on, and legend has it that the Blazer’s crew adopted a blue and white striped design after seeing sailors on HMS Harlequin wearing jackets with a diamond pattern.
 This is a great origin story, but most experts think that it is just a little too on the nose.

 According to most researchers, blazers were first worn by members of college rowing teams in nineteenth-century Britain.
 The garments kept coxswains and rowers warm on windswept lakes and rivers, and their distinctive colors made it easy for spectators on the shore to tell teams apart.
 Even the term “blazer” is shrouded in mystery.
 Some claim that the versatile jacket is named after stripes or blazes that were extremely popular in Victorian England.
 Still, most think the name was inspired by the bright red garments worn by a particularly successful rowing team.